kelreeeeey/python-numpy-npy-in-odin/README.md

 1. open and read the bytes [✅]
 2. reconstruct the file header.
 File header contains informations of what and how we can recreate the array [✅]
-3. reconstruct the array [❌]
+3. reconstruct the array [✅]

 ### plans

 1. i'll focus on integers and floats first [✅]
 2. i'll do some basic 1D arrays and 2D arrays. [✅]
+3. the complex dtypes are handled gracefully. [✅]
-3. after the reconstructions, it'll be nice to save it back as `.npy` file too!. [❌]
+4. after the reconstructions, it'll be nice to save it back as `.npy` file too!. [❌]

 ## Workflow